rodionovd/rodionovd.github.io/md/index.md

 I’m Dmitry Rodionov, I build software for Macs.

-> I’m looking for a summer internship position (anything Mac-related) right now.
-Please, let me know if your company’s looking for an intern.

 I’m available for OS X consulting/contracting work.
 Ping me if you need something done on the platform.
 Let’s chat [on Twitter](https://twitter.com/rodionovme) or [Messages](imessage:i.am.rodionovd@gmail.com).
 I’m also open for [emails](mailto:i.am.rodionovd@gmail.com).